Florida Impaired Driving Coalition (FIDC)

 In 2009, the Florida Impaired Driving Coalition (FIDC) was established to reduce impaired driving-related deaths and injuries by addressing impaired driving legislation, judicial rulings, new technologies, education, and enforcement protocols.

 By bringing together technical stakeholders and subject matter experts from various disciplines, FIDC provides recommendations and reviews impaired driving issues.
 The non-compensated members represent a broad cross-section of public and private sector entities with a working knowledge and understanding of Florida’s impaired driving system.

 Since FIDC was officially chartered in 2014, its members meet at least three times a year.
 The organization’s charter allows it to establish technical committees as needed.

 According to the Florida Department of Transportation (FDOT) 2017 Highway Safety Plan, the FIDC’s annual budget is more than $100,000.00.
 It receives funding from the FDOT.

 The impaired driving defense attorneys in Tampa, FL, at the Sammis Law Firm pay attention to organizations like FIDC.
 These organizations tremendously impact proposed legislation, enforcement policies, and how DUIs are prosecuted.

-Most importantly, the training materials intended for the officers, prosecutors, or judges is also helpful to the defense.
+Most importantly, the training materials intended for the officers, prosecutors, or judges are also helpful to the defense.
 Understanding the work done by the FIDC can help any criminal defense attorney fight DUI cases more effectively.